WJET (AM)

-WJET (1400 kHz) branded as Jet Radio 1400 is a commercial AM radio station in Erie, Pennsylvania.
+WJET (1400 kHz; "Jet Radio 1400") is a commercial AM radio station in Erie, Pennsylvania.
 It broadcasts a talk radio format and is owned by iHeartMedia, Inc. WJET's studios are in the Boston Store building in downtown Erie.

 WJET has a power of 1,000 watts.
 The transmitter is at the intersection of East 18th Street and Ash Street in the city of Erie.
 Programming is also heard on 250-watt FM translator W244DX at 96.7 MHz.

 Programming

 WJET primarily runs conservative talk hosts from the co-owned Premiere Networks.
 Weekdays begin with a local news and information show, Erie Talk in the Morning, hosted by Barry Dain Steinhagen.
 The rest of the schedule is made up of nationally syndicated shows: The Glenn Beck Program, The Sean Hannity Show, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Joe Pags Show, Coast to Coast AM with George Noory and America in the Morning with John Trout.

 Weekends include Kim Komando, Free Talk Live, Bill Handel on the Law, Money Talk with Bob Brinker, Mike Gallager and iHeartRadio Podcast Premiere.
 Under previous ownership, The Rush Limbaugh Show was dropped in December 2008 after Premiere Networks demanded higher fees from WJET's owner to carry Limbaugh.
 It was immediately restored when iHeartMedia assumed ownership of the radio station in 2019.